arthurpellegrini/Raylib3DCollision/README.md

  - [Working for UWP (Universal Window Platform)](https://github.com/raysan5/raylib/wiki/Working-for-UWP)
  - [Working anywhere with CMake](https://github.com/raysan5/raylib/wiki/Working-with-CMake)

-*Note that Wiki is open for edit, if you find some issue while building raylib for your target platform, feel free to edit the Wiki or open and issue related to it.*
+* Note that Wiki is open for edit, if you find some issue while building Raylib for your target platform, feel free to edit the Wiki or open and issue related to it.*

-#### Using raylib with multiple IDEs
+#### Using Raylib with multiple IDEs

-raylib has been developed on Windows platform using [Notepad++](https://notepad-plus-plus.org/) and [MinGW GCC](http://mingw-w64.org/doku.php) compiler but it can be used with other IDEs on multiple platforms.
+Raylib has been developed on Windows platform using [Notepad++](https://notepad-plus-plus.org/) and [MinGW GCC](http://mingw-w64.org/doku.php) compiler but it can be used with other IDEs on multiple platforms.

-[Projects directory](https://github.com/raysan5/raylib/tree/master/projects) contains several ready-to-use **project templates** to build raylib and code examples with multiple IDEs.
+[Projects directory](https://github.com/raysan5/raylib/tree/master/projects) contains several ready-to-use **project templates** to build Raylib and code examples with multiple IDEs.

-*Note that there are lots of IDEs supported, some of the provided templates could require some review, please, if you find some issue with some template or you think they could be improved, feel free to send a PR or open a related issue.*
+* Note that there are lots of IDEs supported, some of the provided templates could require some review, please, if you find some issue with some template or you think they could be improved, feel free to send a PR or open a related issue.*

-contact
+Contact
 -------
    * Webpage: [http://www.raylib.com](http://www.raylib.com)
    * Discord: [https://discord.gg/raylib](https://discord.gg/VkzNHUE)
    * Twitter: [http://www.twitter.com/raysan5](http://www.twitter.com/raysan5)